UNDERSTANDING RC HELICOPTER CONTROLS AND THEORY 101.

 So how will I keep you awake this time around?
 First, we are talking about something real here – your RC helicopter that you just spent a significant amount of time and money on.
 I think you will want to understand how it flies and how RC helicopter controls work – right?
 Second, this really is neat stuff - it is another reason this hobby is so rewarding.

-To make this as simple and basic as possible, I have broken helicopter flight down into three very basic areas:
+To make this as simple and basic as possible, I have broken helicopter flight and control down into three very basic areas:

 By fully understanding these three basic areas of helicopter flight, you will have a much better idea of how helicopters fly and understand RC helicopter flight controls much better.